Open Sets of Exponentially Mixing Anosov Flows: Introduction Results

 \section{Introduction \& Results}

-Anosov flows~\cite{Anosov67} are arguably the canonical examples of chaotic dynamical systems and the rate of mixing (decay of correlation) is one of the most important statistical properties.
+Anosov flows~\cite{Anosov67}, which have been studied extensively since the 1960s, are arguably the canonical examples of chaotic dynamical systems and the rate of mixing (decay of correlation) is one of the most important statistical properties.
 Nevertheless our knowledge of the rate of mixing of Anosov flows remains unsatisfactory.
+The study of the rate of mixing for hyperbolic systems goes back to the work of Sinai~\cite{Sinai72} and Ruelle~\cite{Ruelle76} in the 1970s and plenty of results were obtained for maps during the subsequent years.
+However various results for flows have only been established relatively recently and several basic questions remain as open problems.
+Exponential mixing is interesting in its own right, it is a intrinsic property of a dynamical system which describes the rate at which initial information is lost, but also it is crucial for establishing other quantitative statistical properties and work on more intricate models (prominently in nonequilibrium statistical mechanics, e.g., questions of energy transport~\cite{DL11}).